-A 20% net tuition grant (after other scholarships and grants are applied) is offered to all eligible employees of our Strategic Business partners and their dependents.
-This grant is applicable to all newly admitted Cleary University undergraduate, graduate, for-credit certificates, and review programs taken for academic credit.
-Grants for subsequent enrollment by these students are contingent upon their continued eligibility with the partnering organization.
+A 20% net tuition grant (after other scholarships and grants are applied) is offered to all eligible employees of our Strategic Business partners and their immediate family members.
+This grant is applicable to all newly admitted Cleary University students for undergraduate, graduate, for-credit certificate, and review programs taken for academic credit.
+Grants for subsequent enrollment by these students are contingent upon the student's continued eligibility with the partnering organization.